Admiral Nurse - Band 6

 As these posts are delivered in collaboration with Dementia UK, you will receive support to maintain and strengthen your clinical expertise as a specialist nurse through ongoing Professional and Practice Development.
 You will become part of a network of Admiral Nurses, and will have the opportunity to access relevant resources to continue to develop professionally, informed by the Admiral Nurse Competency Framework.

 Main duties of the job

-We are seeking to recruit an exceptional individual with a passion for, and experience of, providing relationship-centred dementia care, to join our team to provide specialist dementia support to families across Hertfordshire as a band 6 Admiral Nurse.
+We are seeking to recruit an exceptional individual with a passion for and experience of, providing relationship-centred dementia care to join our well established team to provide specialist dementia support to families across Hertfordshire as a band 6 Admiral Nurse.
 This Admiral Nurse service, hosted by Carers in Hertfordshire in collaboration with Dementia UK, provides specialist dementia support for families and carers across the county.

 The successful applicants will be NMC registered with post-registration clinical experience of working with people with dementia and their carers/supporters in different settings, along with formal knowledge of dementia acquired through clinical post-graduate training/education.

 If you consider that you have the skills and abilities to join the team in this exciting role please contact Hayley Cooper, Admiral Nurse Clinical Lead at firstname.lastname@example.org or Richard Vakis-Lowe, Area Business Development Manager (Dementia UK) at email@example.com for an informal discussion about this role.

 To find out more about the role of an Admiral Nurse, candidates are also encouraged to complete Dementia UK’s free online Pre Admiral Nurse elearning course.
 This could be in advance of the interviews or upon an offer of employment being made and prior to starting in post.
 Details about this course can be found on the Dementia UK website. https://www.dementiauk.org/elearning/#/